Last Update: April 2021

 2. The time it takes to process the request

 Once the server receives the request, it has to process it and generate a response.
-This involves starting processes, making database calls, running scripts, and communicating with other systems on the network.
+This involves starting processes, making database calls, running scripts, and communicating with other network systems.

 3. The time it takes for the server to send back the first byte of the response to the browser